ministryofjustice/opg-digideps/docs/TESTING.md

 ## PHPUnit

 The PHPUnit tests are stored in a directory structure matching `src/AppBundle`.
-Tests classes should extend `PHPUnit\Framework\TestCase` and use methods starting `test` to define actual tests.

-We use [Mockery][mockery] to mock classes and entities which are not being tested.
+We use [Prophecy][prophecy] (and in some cases [Mockery][mockery]) to mock classes and entities which are not being tested.
+Client unit tests of controllers should extend `AbstractControllerTestCase` and can mock Symfony containers using the `injectProphecyService` method.

 ## Behat